QuickStart VMs for CDH 5.1.x

 A Single-Node Hadoop Cluster and Examples for Easy Learning!

-- These are 64-bit VMs.
+- These are a 64-bit VMs.
 They requires a 64-bit host OS and a virtualization product that can support a 64-bit guest OS.

 - To use a VMware VM, you must use a player compatible with WorkStation 8.x or higher: Player 4.x or higher, ESXi 5.x or higher, or Fusion 4.x or higher.
 Older versions of WorkStation can be used to create a new VM using the same virtual disk (VMDK file), but some features in VMware Tools won't be available.